google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/js.md

 Most contact forms use the information given to them by the user to output a message.
 Luckily, it's easy to do this by using the DOM and CSS knowledge you've gained previously.

-Javascript has a function called `document.getElementById`.
+JavaScript has a function called `document.getElementById`.
 This allows you to find any HTML element in the DOM, using CSS selector, id, tag, or class of the element.
 So, if you wanted to find the element with the id `message`, you'd type `document.getElementById('message')`.